tuhoalyhuynh/my-connect-four-game/README.md

 ### v1.01

 Add Start Screen.
 Game unplayable until game started.
 Screen disappears once game is started.
 On reset, start screen reappears and game is unplayable until started.

+### v1.02

+Add Single Player Mode.
+Player plays against "AI".
+The computer randomly chooses a column to place game piece.
+Additional coding for Game Message to display "Player/Computer" in Single and "Player One/Player Two" in Two Player mode.